jonathangriffiths/starter-hugo-academic/content/authors/admin/_index.md

 I have extensive experience across biology, genomics, statistics, and machine learning domains, both in academic and commercial settings.

 Currently, I am working at Altos Labs in the AI/ML team, identifying and exploiting research opportunites that will benefit the entire organisation.
+I am particularly focused on using human genetic data to translate results from model systems into actual human contexts.

 Previously, I worked in the therapeutics arm of Genomics plc.
 I applied my integrative and diverse set of skills to understand biological processes from a broad range of modern, high-throughput datasets to identify opportunities for therapeutic intervention, and guided the design of experiments to validate these stories.